 Every year medical aid schemes spend less and less on dentistry cover.
 This means you have to use special strategies.
 The alternative is that your family’s teeth will be neglected and will ultimately rot away!

 If you use a private dentist (one who is not a public sector dentist) then you need to make provisions for dentistry costs in the form of better dental cover – even if your medical aid plan does include dentistry.

 This is because the actual cost of dentistry is rising at well below the rate of inflation each year, while the medical aids are covering less and less of your dentistry bills.
 In other words, your medical scheme benefits for dentistry are shrinking.

-Remember that only about 2 million of the 8,5 million South Africans who have medical aid have an option that covers the cost of dentistry from the general risk benefits rather than from medical savings account, says Dr Gareth Hayton, the MD of Dental Information Systems (Denis), which manages dental cover for medical aid schemes.
+Remember that only about 2 million of the 8,5 million South Africans who have medical aid have an option that covers the cost of dentistry from the general risk benefits rather than from medical savings account, according to Dental Information Systems (Denis), which manages dental cover for medical aid schemes.